tensorflow/models/inception/README.md

 *   Specify the model architecture using a (still experimental) higher level language called TensorFlow-Slim.

-For more details about TensorFlow-Slim, please see the [Slim README] (inception/slim/README.md).
-Please note that this higher-level language is still *experimental* and the API may change over time depending on usage and subsequent research.
+For more details about TensorFlow-Slim, please see the [Slim README](inception/slim/README.md).
+Please note that this higher-level language is still
+*experimental* and the API may change over time depending on usage and subsequent research.